The advanced score meter chart in Excel is a useful graph that helps you display each key performance indicator in a small space.

 The effectuation of the interval division makes the score meter chart unique.
 But, of course, we all know the classic scale with degrees ranging from a week to excellent.

-We will dynamically use these!
-As a default, we will be able to handle values between 0% and 100%.
+We will dynamically use these and can handle values between 0% and 100% as a default.

-The division is not needed to be even; we can differ from the average division rule of 0%-20%, 21%-40%,…81%-100%.
+The division does not need to be even; we can differ from the average division rule of 0%-20%, 21%-40%,…81%-100%.
 Why is this so useful for us?
 Using the opportunities given by free configuration, KPIs will be available for display that differs from the customary.

-In our example, we increased the middle interval (yellow color) to 30%, so we had to reduce the interval containing the weakest value to 10%.
-Of course, it is not mandatory to reduce exactly this; the bottom line is their sum must be exactly 100%.
+In our example, we increased the middle interval (yellow color) to 30%, so we had to reduce the gap containing the weakest value to 10%.
+Of course, reducing this is not mandatory; the bottom line is that their sum must be 100%.

 The score meter only displays correctly in this case!
-Therefore, we have applied a control field in the ‘Slicers’ column; if its value is 100%, everything is all right.
-Good to know that the score meter chart looks spectacular as a part of a complex dashboard!
+Therefore, we have applied a control field in the ‘Slicers’ column; everything is all right if its value is 100%.
+It’s good to know that the score meter chart looks spectacular as a part of a complex dashboard!

 Using Arrays – The Frequency Formula

 If you are using array formulas, you need advanced knowledge, and we will talk about them in detail, for they are important in this solution.
 Set the actual value to 70%.